-We believe that the Lord's Supper is the commemoration of His death until He comes again, and should be preceded always by sincere self-examination, that it is service of identification in which the use of unleavened bread represents the body of Christ and the fruit of the vine represents His precious blood which was given for mankind, for the remission of sins.
-The Lord's Supper (Communion) shall normally be served by the pastor (or some person designated by the church) and the deacons.
-The pastor shall explain the meaning and the importance of the ordinance and the Scriptural order which places salvation as the prerequisite to communion and shall explain the importance of coming to the Lord's Table in fellowship with the Lord Jesus Christ.
+We believe that the Lord’s Supper is the commemoration of His death until He comes again, and should be preceded always by sincere self-examination, that it is a service of identification in which the use of unleavened bread represents the body of Christ and the fruit of the vine represents His precious blood which was given for mankind for the remission of sins.
+The Lord’s Supper (Communion) shall normally be served by the pastor (or some person designated by the church) and the deacons.
+The pastor shall explain the meaning and the importance of the ordinance and the scriptural order which places salvation as the prerequisite to communion and shall explain the importance of coming to the Lord’s Table in fellowship with the Lord Jesus Christ.
 The pastor and/or deacons will determine the frequency for observing communion.
 (1 Cor.
-11:23-32; Mat.
-26:26-29; Mar.
-14:22-25; Luk.
-22:17-20)
+11:23-32; Matt.
+26:26-29; Mark 14:22-25; Luke 22:17-20)

 13. PROPHETIC EVENTS